Diego Maurício: Mumbai City

 On 21 January 2022, Indian Super League club Mumbai City announced the signing of Maurício as a replacement for Ygor Catatau, on a short-term deal.

 On 3 February, Maurício made his debut for the club in the Indian Super League against ATK Mohun Bagan, in a 1–1 draw.
 He had a forgettable debut for the Islanders and was taken off for Igor Angulo, in the second half.
 On 17 February, he scored his first goal for the club, against Jamshedpur in a 3–2 defeat, through the penalty spot.

 He was later included in the club's 2022 AFC Champions League squad.
 On 11 April, he scored the Islanders' first ever goal in the competition through the penalty spot, in a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win a AFC Champions League game.

 Odisha

 In July 2022, Maurício returned to the Juggernauts after one year.
 On 17 August, he scored a free-kick on his return match in a 6–0 rout of NorthEast United in the Durand Cup.
+He won the ISL golden boot in for 2022-23 by edging out ATK Mohun Bagan’s Dimitrios Petratos and East Bengal’s Cleiton Silva.
+He scored 12 goals in 21 matches and won the award due to a better minutes-per-goal ratio than the other two players.

+He won the 2023 Super Cup title with Odisha, where he was also the player of the tournament.
+With the conclusion of 2024–25 ISL season, Maurício announced that he was leaving the club.